minimal Common Oncology Data Elements (mCODE) Implementation Guide

 Formal recording of disease status is often limited to clinical trials, involving precise criteria such as RECIST.
 The lack of outcome data outside of trials greatly limits the application of real-world data.
 Disease status information is rarely found in structured form in EHRs.
 If recorded at all, the information is found in clinical notes, which is of limited usefulness.

-mCODE asks for disease status to be recorded in structured form as part of patient encounters.
-In mCODE, disease status is defined as “A clinician’s qualitative judgment on the current trend of the cancer, e.g., whether it is stable, worsening (progressing), or improving (responding).
-The judgment may be based a single type or multiple kinds of evidence, such as imaging data, assessment of symptoms, tumor markers, laboratory data, etc.” In other words, the disease status is an assessment by the oncologist that synthesizes all currently available information about the patient.
+mCODE asks for disease status to be recorded in a structured form as part of patient encounters.
+In mCODE, disease status is defined as "A clinician's qualitative judgment on the current trend of the cancer, e.g., whether it is stable, worsening (progressing), or improving (responding).
+The judgment may be based on a single type or multiple kinds of evidence, such as imaging data, assessment of symptoms, tumor markers, laboratory data, etc." In other words, the disease status is an assessment by the oncologist that synthesizes all currently available information about the patient.
 The ICAREdata™ Project is conducting a study in association with a randomized controlled trial (RCT), which aims to demonstrate the ability to calculate equivalent clinical trial endpoints using computable clinical treatment data.

 In addition, the history of tumor size is indicative of treatment efficacy.